dmanchester/approachminder/README.md

 ## Future Development

-The following future ApproachMinder development is anticipated.
+Future ApproachMinder development is anticipated to address the weaknesses of the visualization component discussed above, and to implement the following items.

 ### More-Advanced Approach Models